xlurio/xlurio/README.md

 ## What Am I Up To?

+Right now I'm building a Python package for fast integration between Scrapy spiders and SQLAlchemy models.
+If you want to check out or contribute, you can find it [here](https://github.com/xlurio/herodotus).

-Right now I'm building a REST API for managing accounts on paid services that are shared between a group so it become easier to manage the payments.
+I'm also building a REST API for managing accounts on paid services that are shared between a group so it become easier to manage the payments.
 If you want to check out or contribute, you can find it [here](https://github.com/xlurio/joint-account-manager-api).

 ## What Can I Offer You?